 Delirium is a serious disturbance in a person's mental abilities that results in a decreased awareness of one's environment and confused thinking.
 The onset of delirium is usually sudden, often within hours or a few days.

-Delirium can usually be traced to one or more contributing factors, such as a severe or chronic medical illness, medication, surgery, or drug or alcohol abuse.
+Delirium can often be traced to one or more contributing factors, such as a severe or chronic medical illness, medication, infection, surgery, or drug or alcohol abuse.

-The symptoms of delirium and dementia are similar, and input from a family member or caregiver may be important for a doctor to make a diagnosis.
+The symptoms of delirium and dementia can be similar, and input from a family member or caregiver may be important for a doctor to make an accurate diagnosis.

-Signs and symptoms of delirium usually appear in a short period of time, from a few hours to a few days.
-The symptoms often fluctuate throughout the day.
-Therefore, a person may have periods of no symptoms.
-The primary signs and symptoms of delirium include the following factors.
+The signs and symptoms of delirium appear over a short period of time, from a few hours to a few days.
+They often fluctuate throughout the day, so a person may have periods of no symptoms.
+Primary signs and symptoms include those below.

 Reduced awareness of the environment

 Dementia is the progressive decline of memory and other thinking skills due to the gradual dysfunction and loss of brain cells.
 The most common cause of dementia is Alzheimer's disease.

 Some differences between the symptoms of delirium and dementia include:

 Older people recovering in the hospital or living in a long-term care facility are particularly at risk of delirium.
 Because symptoms can fluctuate and some symptoms are "quiet" — such as social withdrawal or poor responsiveness — delirium may be missed.
 If you notice signs and symptoms of delirium in a person in a hospital or nursing home, report your concerns to the nursing staff or doctor rather than assuming that those problems have been observed.